ManishDevops/Chef-Starter-Guide/README.md

-Contact me on manish.devops@gmail.com for any kind of personal assistance on Chef.

-Please feel free to share your feedback.
+Please feel free to share your feedback on manish.devops@gmail.com.

 Happy Learning.